krishnam94/ai-sentiment-scanner/README.md

 # 📱 AI Sentiment Scanner

-**AI Sentiment Scanner** is a Streamlit-based tool for analyzing and comparing customer sentiment from **Google Play Store reviews** of telecom apps in Singapore.
+**AI Sentiment Scanner** is a Streamlit-based tool for analyzing and comparing customer sentiment from **Google Play Store reviews**.
 It helps track public perception, identify pain points, and monitor how user sentiment evolves over time.

 ---